Vyral/nate-martinez-recruiting/_posts/2019-02-19-how-tracking-your-leads-can-save-you-money.md

 {% include pullquote.html %}

-By tracking our leads, **I’ve found that we’re able to save money and/or move our money away from something that isn’t giving us the conversion we’re looking for and put it towards something with a higher conversion.** Last year, we underwent ten months of parallel tracking for two different high-cost marketing for internet leads.&nbsp;
+By tracking our leads, **I’ve found that we’re able to save money and/or move our money away from something that isn’t giving us the conversion we’re looking for and put it towards something with a higher conversion.** Last year, we underwent 10 months of parallel tracking for two different high-cost marketing for internet leads.&nbsp;

 For example, after tracking Zillow and a pay-per-click service, we found that one of those was producing three times the amount of revenue as the other. **Because we could see that, we stopped paying money for one and then doubled down on the one that was working.** Don’t be afraid to stop investing in something that isn’t working because you’re afraid of losing a possible lead that will come in.
 Knowing exactly how much return you get on your leads and their sources is vital, no matter if you’re running a team or if you’re working as an individual.